paddedzero/minimal-mistakes/_posts/2020-07-26-welcome-to-unlock-today.md

   - update
 ---

 I've decided to move my page to github pages.
-Have not migrated over here the wordpress contents.
+Have decided to start afresh and not migrate my Wordpress content.
+If this is your first time working with things like `git, github, markdown or static file generators` - starting a fresh might be a good option.

+If this all terms seems new to you, not too late to pick them up no matter what your background is.
+Lots of tutorial videos on using git and there aren't as much programming to muck around on contrary belief if you are looking to just start with something basic.
+Plus this is a FREE option for hosting your webpages and it's definitely worth it to pick this up.

-So welcome to "Unlocked.Today"!
+So welcome to

-step 1
+## **<span style="color:lightblue">"Unlocked.Today"</span>**!

+Since I decided to setup my pages at github pages, though it was worth to document some of the journey down here.

+### **CONTENTS**
+>include content that is diplayed below

-get github account
+**`step 1 - get github account`**

-step 2
+Register your account at
+  www.github.com

-setup github pages
+**`step 2 - setup github pages`**

 or
-step 2a
-fork a theme from a jekyll theme template used minimalmistakes from mine but there are other such as
+**`step 2a - fork a theme from a jekyll theme template`** used minimalmistakes from mine but there are other such as

 - theme 1